RyanWng/livable/README.md

 npm install

 on Mac or Linux, use
-npm install
+npm start

 on Windows, use
-& npm install
+& npm start